IT-for-Change/ecube-data-collection/README.md

 | 1006      | The tool was not able to successfully generate a completion report file| Check the available disk space on the computer or for any other errors.|
 | 1007      | The tool was not able to process the extracted audio file metadata elements or copy over an individual audio file from the ELL. | Check the available disk space on the computer or for any other errors.|
 | 9999      | Some unforeseen error occurred during execution| Report it to your designated IT team contact with a screenshot of the terminal window and a copy of the log file from the **log** directory|

-## Upload the data file

-Open the file explorer and navigate to the tool location under your home directory.
-The data package file (.tar.gz) will be available under the **uploads** directory.

-Upload the file as instructured. **DO NOT** upload the 'upload' directory itself.
-Upload **ONLY** the .tar.gz file! **DO NOT** upload anything else from the tool directory.
-The .tar.gz file has everything that is needed!

 ## Uninstalling the tool